Turkey Virus Death Toll Exceeds 200 - UrduPoint

 Turkey Virus Death Toll Exceeds 200

-Koca shared the latest figures on Twitter, saying that 46 people had died in the last 24 hours, which raised the country's overall toll to 214.
+Koca shared the latest figures on Twitter, saying that 46 people had died in the last 24 hours, raising the country's overall death toll to 214.

 "The number of tests has increased by 25.2 percent compared with yesterday," Koca said.
-Health officials were identifying positive cases faster and with more accuracy, he added.
+Health officials are identifying positive cases faster and with more accuracy, he added.

 Turkish officials have repeatedly urged citizens to stay home and respect social distancing rules, with President Recep Tayyip Erdogan advising Turks to adopt "voluntary quarantine" conditions.

-On Monday, Erdogan said 41 towns and areas across the country had been placed under quarantine, but Turkey has stopped short of declaring a nationwide lockdown.
+On Tuesday, Interior Minister Suleyman Soylu said 50 towns and areas in 21 cities across the country had been placed under quarantine, but Turkey has stopped short of declaring a nationwide lockdown.

-Istanbul mayor Ekrem Imamoglu called for a partial lockdown there, sharing a graphic that showed the number of people using public transport multiplied three-fold from Sunday to Monday in the country's largest city.
+Istanbul mayor Ekrem Imamoglu of the opposition CHP party called for a partial lockdown in Turkey's biggest city, sharing a graphic that showed a threefold increase in the number of people using public transport from Sunday to Monday.

 "Failure to ensure social distancing poses an enormous risk at this time, when COVID-19 cases are surging in Turkey.
 Once again, I am calling on the government to impose a partial curfew for Istanbul," he tweeted.

-Authorities have suspended international flights, shut schools and universities, banned mass prayers and imposed confinement for people over 65 years old.
+Authorities have suspended international flights, shut schools and universities, banned mass prayers and imposed confinement for people aged over 65.

 Erdogan has launched a public campaign to raise money for people who are struggling because of the pandemic.